plizeee/AutoJIT/README.md

 - Add a `Text` action (within the new menu item) and enter the name of the app
 - Add a `Set Variable` (within the new menu item) action, enter `App` as the variable name
 - Select `Input`, then `Select Variable`, then select the text block you just added

+# Setup

+## On your iOS device:
+1. Download `AutoJIT.shortcut` on your iOS device
+2. Edit the shortcut
+3. Add your Mac password in the password field for both SSH actions
+4. Follow the Mac instructions for what to enter in the fields

+## On your Mac:
+1. Download `Placeholder.xcodeproj` and `AutoJIT.applescript` on your Mac.
+2. Right-click `AutoJIT.applescript`, hold the option key and click **Copy "AutoJIT.applescript" as Pathname** and paste the text somewhere.
+Enter that text as the value for `path` in the shortcut.
+3. Locate Hostname:
+    - Open Terminal and use the command `hostname` and enter that as the value for `host` in the shortcut.
+4. Locate user:
+    - Open Terminal and use the command `whoami` and enter that as the value for `user` in the shortcut.
+5. Enable SSH:
+    - System Settings > General > Sharing > Turn on Remote Login

+## Open `Placeholder.xcodeproj`
+- If if prompts you to trust the project, click `Trust`
+- This is just a placeholder project so that we can attach the debugger to the app.
+- You could create your own empty project, but this might be easier.
+## Download iOS SDK:
+1. Xcode > Settings... > iOS 17.x (7.35gb)
+    - Select whatever version your device is running.
+    - When installing Xcode for the first time, you can specify to download the iOS SDK.

+2. Plug in your device to your Mac, open Finder and select your device under Locations.
+Scroll down to Options and make sure to enable **Show this iPhone when on Wi-Fi**

+3. Go to into Xcode > Window > Devices and Simulators, and make sure your device is paired.
+If you unplug your device, you should see an internet icon (looks kinda like this: :globe_with_meridians:)

+Once your SDK is done downloading, test if local JIT works correctly.
+1. Open Sudachi on your iOS device, then in Xcode, select Debug > Select Process by PID or Name, then enter `Sudachi`.
+Wait about 30 seconds for JIT to enable (the app should freeze for a few seconds once it's enabled).
+Test a game to make sure it's working properly.
+Close the app.

+Test out the shortcut.
+You can add it to your Home Screen as an app with a custom icon, if you'd like.

 # Troubleshooting